Smoked mac and cheese is a delicious twist on classic comfort food that incorporates the rich and savory flavor of added smokiness.

-Let the flour and butter bubble for 2-3 minutes to remove the flour taste.
+Let the flour and butter bubble for 2-3 minutes to remove the floury taste.

 Slowly add milk all at once.
 Whisk or stir until smooth again.
 Let the sauce heat and thicken.

-When sauce has thickened add parmesan cheese first.
+When the sauce has thickened, add parmesan cheese first.
 That will take the longest to melt.

 Next, add the cheddar cheese.
 Let it melt in the sauce.

 Add the chunks of Velveeta.

 Lastly, add the pepper and nutmeg.

 Taste the sauce for salt now.
 Different cheeses have different salt content, so you want to adjust the salt after the cheeses have melted.

 Cook pasta according to package directions in a large pot.
 Bring a large pot of water to a boil.
 Add salt and pasta.
 Stir occasionally.
 Take the pasta out just shy of al dente.
 It will continue to cook while smoking.

 Reserve a mug of pasta cooking water.